In-patient luxury rehab center in Thailand

 Kleptomania is a persistent neurotic impulse to steal.
 A person with kleptomania experiences a recurrent inability to resist the compulsive need to steal items they don’t need or have little to no value.

 The exact cause of kleptomania is largely unfamiliar.
-Changes in the brain could propel the formation of this disorder.
-Scientists believe kleptomania is associated with low levels of the neurotransmitter serotonin, but it’s also linked to addictive disorders and the brain’s opioid system.
-After all, imbalances in the opioid system could make it difficult to resist the impulses to steal.
+Changes in the brain potentially propel the formation of this disorder.
+Scientists believe kleptomania is associated with low levels of the neurotransmitter serotonin, but it’s linked to addictive disorders and the brain’s opioid system as well.
+After all, imbalances in the opioid system make it difficult to resist the impulses to steal.

-The act of stealing may promote the release of dopamine, a feel-good chemical that regulates the brain’s reward system.
+The act of stealing promotes the release of dopamine, a feel-good chemical that regulates the brain’s reward system.
 This explains why people with kleptomania feel good immediately after taking something.
 For that reason, they want to experience the same emotions again and repeat the behavior.

 Effects of kleptomania include severe emotional, financial, occupational, legal, and family problems.
-When left untreated, kleptomania can lead to other impulse control disorders, alcoholism and substance abuse, anxiety, and depression, eating disorders, personality disorders, and suicidal thoughts and tendencies.
+When left untreated, kleptomania leads to other impulse control disorders, alcoholism and substance abuse, anxiety, and depression, eating disorders, personality disorders, and suicidal thoughts and tendencies.

 The diagnostic process includes both physical and psychological evaluation.
 The main objective of the physical evaluation is to determine the potential presence of physical causes that trigger kleptomania.

-Healthcare professional diagnoses kleptomania based on patients’ symptoms and whether they meet the criteria from DSM-5.
-The doctor may ask questions about impulses and how they make a person feel.
-To make an accurate diagnosis, a healthcare provider may also review a list of situations to see whether they trigger kleptomania.
+Healthcare professionals diagnose kleptomania based on patients’ symptoms and whether they meet the criteria from DSM-5.
+The doctor is likely to ask questions about impulses and how they make a person feel.
+To make an accurate diagnosis, a healthcare provider additionally reviews a list of situations to see whether they trigger kleptomania.

 4. Pyromania